TroyMetrics/Benchmark-Overlays/README.md

 > 📝 Example: Setting the **Color** sensor to `50` produces a **Cyan** accent color.

-Perfect for streamers, benchmarkers, and content creators who love to match their overlay with each game’s vibe — all without editing layer properties manually. 🔥
+Perfect for streamers, benchmarkers, and content creators who love to match their overlay quickly with each game’s vibe — all without editing layer properties manually. 🔥

 ## 👤 Setting User-defined Thresholds